 Several House members objected to this wording, arguing that it could be misconstrued to prevent defendants from seeking a second trial on appeal following conviction.
 Although the language of the Fifth Amendment was modified to address this concern, the final version ratified by the states left other questions for judicial interpretation.

 If you're worried about whether a criminal charge violates your rights against double jeopardy, then this isn't your first rodeo.
 But even after getting up to speed on the background of double jeopardy laws, you may not know exactly how to assert your rights.
-Get started today by having an experienced criminal defense attorney evaluate your criminal case for free.
+Get started today by contacting an experienced criminal defense attorney in your area to discuss your situation.